FAQs about Brewster’s Reopening and Updates on School Year 2020-21

 Are students required to wear masks at all times?
 Faculty/staff/visitors?

-Yes, students, faculty, staff, and visitors will be required to wear cloth face coverings at all times while in buildings and public spaces.
+Yes, students, faculty, staff, and visitors are required to wear cloth face coverings at all times while in buildings and public spaces.
 Note that bandana and gaiter-style face coverings are not allowed per to CDC recommendations.
 Face coverings must conform to the face, and cover the mouth and nose.
 Students may remove face coverings within their dorm rooms.
 They have also been reminded to throw cloth masks into their laundry so they have a clean mask every day.

 What is Brewster’s cleaning plan?